planet-a-ventures/parcel-optimizer-versioned-imports/README.md

 ## Caveats

-- I added rudimentary sourcemap support, but as [Pipedream](https://pipedream.com) does not currently support source maps, it is untested.If you need working sourcemap support for this optimizer -> Contributions welcome.
+- I added rudimentary sourcemap support, but as [Pipedream](https://pipedream.com) does not currently support source maps, it is untested.
+If you need working sourcemap support for this optimizer -> Contributions welcome.
 - Only works for `ImportDeclaration` nodes, not commonjs imports.
 Contributions welcome.
 - Currently only supports npm-based projects that have a `package-lock.json` file, as this is used to determine the embedded version.
-It should be simpel to support other packagers and their dependency graph definitions -> Contributions welcome (starting point could be [this package](https://github.com/snyk/nodejs-lockfile-parser)).
+It should be simple to support other packagers and their dependency graph definitions -> Contributions welcome (starting point could be [this package](https://github.com/snyk/nodejs-lockfile-parser)).

 ## How to use